Survey Design Software

 Many email programs are limited to plain ASCII text questionnaires and cannot show pictures.
 Email questionnaires from The Survey System can attach graphic or sound files.
 Although use of email is growing very rapidly, it is not universal - and is even less so outside the USA (three-quarters of the world's email traffic takes place within the USA).
 Many "average" citizens still do not possess email facilities, especially older people and those in lower income and education groups.
 So email surveys do not reflect the population as a whole.
 At this stage they are probably best used in a corporate environment where email is common or when most members of the target population are known to have email.

-Web surveys are rapidly gaining popularity.
-They have major speed, cost, and flexibility advantages, but also significant sampling limitations.
+Web surveys are now the most popular survey methodology.
+They have major speed, cost, and flexibility advantages, but also still have significant sampling limitations.
 These limitations make software selection especially important and restrict the groups you can study using this technique.

 - Web page surveys are extremely fast.
 A questionnaire posted on a popular Web site can gather several thousand responses within a few hours.
 Many people who will respond to an email invitation to take a Web survey will do so the first day, and most will do so within a few days.

 - There is practically no cost involved once the set up has been completed.
 Large samples do not cost more than smaller ones (except for any cost to acquire the sample).

 - You can show pictures.
 Some Web survey software can also show video and play sound.

 - Web page questionnaires can use complex question skipping logic, randomizations and other features not possible with paper questionnaires or most email surveys.
 These features can assure better data.

 - Web page questionnaires can use colors, fonts and other formatting options not possible in most email surveys.